 - Download our Moving to Ottawa Guide (PDF)

-New arrivals will be pleased to find that Canada’s clean and green capital city of Ottawa offers excellent healthcare facilities and first-rate practitioners.
-Generally, all doctors and medical staff will speak fluent English, French or both.
+You’ll be pleased to find that Canada’s clean and green capital city of Ottawa offers excellent healthcare facilities and first-rate practitioners.
+Generally, all doctors and medical staff will speak fluent English, French, or both.

 Medical facilities in Ottawa

-We recommend that expats ask co-workers and friends for information on any doctors still accepting new patients.
-Expats can also contact the College of Physicians and Surgeons of Ontario for assistance in finding a GP.
+We recommend you ask co-workers and friends for information on any doctors still accepting new patients.
+You can also contact the College of Physicians and Surgeons of Ontario for assistance in finding a GP.
+Resources such as Health Care Connect, and Medimap can also help you find a family doctor.

 Health insurance in Ottawa

-Ottawa falls under the province of Ontario, so expats living in the city can access the province's publicly funded healthcare system, which is available through the Ontario Health Insurance Plan (OHIP).
-Citizens and expats make OHIP contributions through automatic tax deductions from their salaries.
+Ottawa falls under the province of Ontario, so if you live in the city, you can access the province’s publicly funded healthcare system, which is available through the Ontario Health Insurance Plan (OHIP).
+Contributions to OHIP are made through automatic tax deductions from your salary.

 Hospitals in Ottawa